-Last Friday I tried the cooking class we offer.
-This is a relaxing, fun way to spend three quarters of a day, eat well and learn how to make some tasty iconic Peruvian dishes.
+Last Friday I tried the Cusco cooking class we offer.
+This is a relaxing, fun way to spend three-quarters of a day, eat well and learn how to make some tasty iconic Peruvian dishes.

-We met the group at their hotel at 9am then wandered to San Pedro market.
-Over a hundred years old, this famous market is an eye opener for those who only ever buy things from supermarkets.
+We met the group at their hotel at 9 am then wandered to the San Pedro market.
+Over a hundred years old, this famous market is an eye-opener for those who only ever buy things from supermarkets.
 Meat does not come in packets here, it quite blatantly comes from a once live animal.
 Bloody cow heads, large bull testicles, whole pigs on hooks, meat does not come fresher than this.

 The market is divided into sections – cheese section, meat section, fish sections, vegetable section, bread section, soup section, juice section and so on.
 Each stall sells things at the same price as the next.
 There is no bartering here.
 In a town where commercial rents run into thousands of dollars, the ladies here pay no more than 120 soles per year for their small stand.
 This is where the town’s chefs come each morning to buy the freshest ingredients.